Trump lawyer Cohen's business partner cooperating with prosecutors: NY Times

 A spokeswoman for the New York state attorney general did not immediately respond to a request for comment from Reuters.
 Cohen did not immediately respond to a request for comment.

-Federal prosecutors in New York are investigating Cohen for possible bank and tax fraud, possible campaign law violations, and perhaps other matters related to Trump’s presidential campaign, a person familiar with the probe has said.
+Federal prosecutors in New York are investigating Cohen for possible bank and tax fraud, possible campaign law violations and perhaps other matters related to Trump’s presidential campaign, a person familiar with the probe has said.

 The investigation into Cohen arose in part from Special Counsel Robert Mueller’s inquiry into possible collusion between Trump’s 2016 presidential campaign and Russia, something that Trump has repeatedly denied.

-Reporting by Eric Beech in Washington; editing by Grant McCool
+Reporting by Eric Beech in Washington; editing by Grant McCool and Cynthia Osterman